Kinsa/cribbage-board-app/README.md

 ### Exploration

 - [x] Does the Win screen need a new game button?
-- [ ] On the win screen, should the tail wag?
+- [ ] On the win screen, could the tail wag?
-- [ ] On the win screen, if it is a skunk or double skunk should their be a poot cloud or double poot cloud behind the tail?
+- [ ] On the win screen, if it is a skunk or double skunk could their be a poot cloud or double poot cloud behind the tail?

 ## Tech Stack